amandaguglieri/hackinglife/docs/az-900-preparation.md

 #### Azure Subscription

 An Azure subscription provides authenticated and authorized access to Azure products and services and allows organizations to provision cloud resources.
-Every Azure subscription links to an Azure account, which is an identity in Azure AD or in a directory that Azure AD trusts.
+Every Azure subscription links to an Azure account.

 In Azure, subscriptions are a unit of management, billing, and scale.

 An account can have multiple subscriptions, but it’s only required to have one.
 In a multi-subscription account, you can use the subscriptions to configure different billing models and apply different access-management policies.

 You can use Azure subscriptions to define boundaries around Azure products, services, and resources.
 There are two types of subscription boundaries that you can use:

 - **Billing boundary**: This subscription type determines how an Azure account is billed for using Azure.
 You can create multiple subscriptions for different types of billing requirements.
 Azure generates separate billing reports and invoices for each subscription so that you can organize and manage costs.
 - **Access control boundary**: Azure applies access-management policies at the subscription level, and you can create separate subscriptions to reflect different organizational structures.
 An example is that within a business, you have different departments to which you apply distinct Azure subscription policies.
 This billing model allows you to manage and control access to the resources that users provision with specific subscriptions.

-An account can have one subscription or multiple subscriptions that have different billing models.
-You can also use subscription to apply different access-management policies when necessary.
-For example, you might choose to create additional subscriptions to separate:
+**Use cases** for creating additional subscriptions:

-- **Environments**: separate environments for development and testing, security, or to isolate data for compliance reasons.
+- **To separate Environments**: separate environments for development and testing, security, or to isolate data for compliance reasons.
 This design is particularly useful because resource access control occurs at the subscription level.
-- **Organizational structures**:  you could limit one team to lower-cost resources, while allowing the IT department a full range.
+- **To separate Organizational structures**:  you could limit one team to lower-cost resources, while allowing the IT department a full range.
 This design allows you to manage and control access to the resources that users provision within each subscription.
-- **Billing**: For instance, you might want to create one subscription for your production workloads and another subscription for your development and testing workloads.
+- **To separate Billing**: For instance, you might want to create one subscription for your production workloads and another subscription for your development and testing workloads.

-To create and use Azure services, you need an Azure subscription.
 After you've created an Azure account, you're free to create additional subscriptions.
 After you've created an Azure suscription, you can start creating Azure resources within each subscription.

 ![Azure suscription](img/az-900_1.png)

 You can have up to 2000 role assignments in each subscription.

 Each Azure Subscription can not trust multiple Active Directories.
 An Azure subscription has a trust relationship with Azure Active Directory (Azure AD).
 A subscription trusts Azure AD to authenticate users, services, and devices.
 Multiple subscriptions can trust the same Azure AD directory.
 Each subscription can only trust a single directory.

 ![Azure suscription](img/az-900_11.png)

 #### Management Groups in Azure